rtCamp/payment-gateway-easydigitaldownloads-shmart/README.md

 ### Description

 This plugin is an extension for Easy Digital Download plugin.
 Use this plugin to setup shmart payment gateway on your store.
 The shmart payment gateway (http://shmart.in/) is only available for users from India.
 Shmart only accepts INR currency.
 Once the plugin is activated and respective settings saved, on checkout page the shmart payment gateway will be displayed.

+For licensing, [EDD-License-handler](https://github.com/easydigitaldownloads/EDD-License-handler) lib has been used.
+Use this lib as a git subtree.

+First add this repo as a git remote.

+    git remote add edd-license-subtree https://github.com/easydigitaldownloads/EDD-License-handler.git

+Run following command to add remote repo as subtree

+    git subtree add --prefix=lib/edd-license edd-license-subtree master

+To pull subtree changes, run following command

+    git subtree pull --prefix=lib/edd-license edd-license-subtree master

 ### Requirements